-The hand crank flashlight may not be able to maintain enough power after cranking.
+The hand crank flashlight may not maintain enough power after cranking.
 It will keep power for the most part, but it may not meet your requirements.
 It may be necessary to crank multiple times to keep a small amount of power.

 The Hand Crank Flashlight Isn’t As Bright as the Conventional Flashlights

-Battery-powered flashlights are usually significantly brighter than hand crank flashlights.
+Battery-powered flashlights are usually significantly brighter than hand-crank flashlights.
 This limitation can be a concern in emergencies when you need to have your environment wholly illuminated.
-That’s why hand crank flashlights are better suited as a backup for your regular flashlights.
+That’s why hand crank flashlights are better suited as backups for regular flashlights.

 Some Hand-Crank Flashlight Handles Are Hard To Crank